mmarcinek/surf-paddle/Readme.md

 #assignment02

-##Hopefully, a pixel perfect build of the surf & Paddle site
+A pixel perfect build of the surf & Paddle site.
+(Hopefully?)